 The Projects and Construction Review: Uruguay

 While infrastructure spending has increased in recent years in countries that have established mechanisms to attract resources and the expertise of the private sector – such as Colombia, Peru and Chile – in Uruguay there are still significant shortfalls.
 Public investment is key, but even more so is the success of the institutional reforms being undertaken by governments to perfect the public-private partnership (PPP) model.
 In Uruguay, infrastructure investment is likely structured through public work concessions or financed through standard collateral secured loans.
 In a few cases, large-scale finance is supported by development agencies, multilateral banks, international financing institutions and export credit agencies.
 In some cases, too, projects increasingly depend on private investment and operations.

-This year has been particularly difficult in Latin America with the covid-19 pandemic, in addition to past sluggish growth and political scandal impacting governments throughout the region.
-In Argentina, economic contraction, corruption scandals and problems in the public works have hit rock bottom.
-Despite this, Brazil intends to invest some several billions in the construction and development of transport infrastructure and urban mobility by 2020.
+The volume of operations has not met pre-pandemic levels, in addition to past sluggish growth and political scandals impacting governments throughout the region.
+Argentina, for example, has experienced economic contraction, corruption scandals and problems in the public works.
+However, despite regional difficulties, Brazil intends to invest some several billions in the construction and development of transport infrastructure and urban mobility by 2023.

 Uruguay received, from 2015 to 2019, an increased flow of direct foreign investment in several projects with expected high cash flows in areas such as wind farms, photovoltaic parks and infrastructure.

-Since 2014, new projects have been developed under the Public-Private Partnership Law No. 18,786 of 8 August 2011 (PPP Law).
+Since 2014, new projects have been developed under the Public-Private Partnership Law No. 18,786 of 8 August 2011 (the PPP Law).
 The PPP Law deals with private sector and government joint ventures in areas such as roads, railways, energy, prisons, health centres, hospitals and education centres.
 Services are not excluded by the PPP Law, but they will unlikely occur.

 The Large-Scale Mining Law approved in September 2013 regulates mining activities for the first time and sets forth the contents of mining exploitation agreements between, and to be signed by, miners and the Executive Power.